 Underfloor heating is a luxurious feature and one that brings you extra comfort at home, especially in the colder seasons.
 If you’re considering bringing some extra warmth to your flooring, there are a few things you need to consider.
 You need to choose the best underlay to enhance the comfort of your flooring and the effectiveness of your underfloor heating.
 The type of underfloor heating you have, the material your flooring is made from and the tog rating of your underlay are all important considerations when choosing the best underlay for underfloor heating.

 There is also Forced Air underfloor heating.
 As its name suggests, this uses warm air, which is passed through a series of ducts that are laid under your flooring.
 Finally, there is Electric (or dry) underfloor heating.
 This uses a conductive cable, which is laid under your flooring.
-This is then heated by passing a current through a wire: exactly like a heated blanket.
+This is then warmed by passing a current through a wire: exactly like an electric blanket.
 The heating element is usually laid in a pattern onto your subfloor and we do not recommend you use an underlay with Electric (or dry) types of underfloor heating systems.

-The second consideration is the ability of the underlay to withstand the direct heat from the underfloor heating system.
+Another consideration is the ability of the underlay to withstand the direct heat from the underfloor heating system.
 Some can end up drying out or crumbling when exposed to heat, which will ultimately cost you more time, money and hassle in the long run.
 It is therefore crucial that you choose the right underlay the first time.

 As you can see below, we have categorised our underfloor heating underlays into carpet and hard floor product sections, so you can easily select the right underlay for you.
 If you’re still unsure, or you’d like a little more information, please get in touch using the contact details below.